 Typeqast migrated to Deskpro as their previous helpdesk solution couldn't cater to their multi-channel and brand needs.

-Typeqast produce software for a number of clients and wanted a helpdesk that could provide customer support tailored to each clients’ needs.
-When Customer Support Manager, Luke Bryant, was setting up their support team he began searching the market for helpdesk software but he found that, “none of them really fulfilled what we were looking to achieve, customer support with a more personal approach.”
+When Customer Support Manager, Luke Bryant, was setting up his support team he began searching the market for helpdesk software but found that “none of them really fulfilled what we were looking to achieve, customer support with a more personal approach.”
 But once he found Deskpro, “it seemed to be the solution we needed.”
-As Deskpro’s multi-branding capabilities allowed them to provide highly personalized support for each of their clients.
+Deskpro’s multi-branding capabilities allowed them to provide highly personalized support for every one of their clients.

-The support team at Typeqast had previously been using a JIRA solution to handle support requests, but found that it was lacking some additional features, so they also appreciated being able to provide support across multiple channels from one helpdesk.
+The support team at Typeqast had previously been using a JIRA solution to handle support requests but found that it lacked some additional features.
+Typeqast also appreciated the ability to support across multiple channels from one helpdesk.

 “We like being able to have the Help Center and Chat feature as JIRA doesn’t have integrations for that, we liked having it all in one place.”

-Typeqast’s main priority was providing support services for the software they produce for their different clients.
-As such, a feature that Typeqast use extensively is multi-branding.
-They support their clients with different user-facing Help Centers, so there’s alternative content and support for each of the clients’ software uses.
+Typeqast’s main priority is providing support services for the software produced for its different clients.
+As such, a feature Typeqast uses extensively is multi-branding.
+Unique user-facing Help Centers mean Luke's team can create alternative content and support for each client's software uses.
 “We currently support six different customers and use the Help Center for all of them so we have personalized branding for each of those customers.”

-Across these Help Centers they produce different guides and content to try and help their customers with any issues they might encounter, and “promote the live chat options and Help Center documentation” to effectively guide their customers to solutions.
-Luke and his team enjoy Deskpro’s guides feature: “the guides feature is one of my favorite things on Deskpro at the moment and our customers really love that also.”
+Across these Help Centers, the team produces different guides and content to try and help customers with any issues they might encounter.
+They also “promote the live chat options and Help Center documentation” to effectively guide its customers to solutions.
+Luke and his team enjoy Deskpro’s guides feature: “Guides is one of my favorite things on Deskpro; our customers really love it too.”

-Luke was also appreciative of the support they received during their onboarding with Deskpro, “The onboarding process was positive, I spoke with one of the customer support team and we had a couple of face to face calls where they walked us through the tools and how to use everything.”
+Luke was appreciative of the support he received during onboarding with Deskpro, “The onboarding process was positive I spoke with one of the customer support team; we had a couple of face-to-face calls where they walked us through the tools and how to use everything.”

-Having extensive and personalized Help Centers means that Typeqast are able to have a vast database of knowledge to share with their customers when they encounter a problem.
-They have used the Guides interface to create in depth software guides for their products.
-“We can share information and documents with them and hopefully solve questions before they happen - or at least when we do get a bug reported we know what we’re dealing with straight away.”
+Having extensive and personalized Help Centers means that Typeqast can have a vast database of knowledge to share with its customers when they encounter a problem.
+Using the Guides interface to create in-depth software guides for products.
+“We can share information and documents with them and hopefully solve questions before they happen - or at least when a bug is reported we know what we’re dealing with straight away.”

 “The live chat is nice because it allows our customers to ask us questions rather than just creating tickets.
-Combining that with the use of documentation we can prevent tickets being created in the first place.”
+Combining that with our documentation we can prevent tickets from being created in the first place.”

-As a customer, Typeqast enjoy being able to use messenger to get in contact with Deskpro’s support team.
+As a customer, Typeqast enjoys using messenger to get in contact with Deskpro’s support team.
 “Deskpro’s live chat is very useful as it means I can ask questions when I’m in the middle of doing something.”

-Luke’s goal is to provide the best support possible for his customers and Deskpro continues to be the best solution for Typeqast: “I want to make sure I’m providing the best service and Deskpro still provides what we’re looking for so I’m happy.”
+Luke’s goal is to provide the best support possible for his clients, for which Deskpro continues to be the best solution: “I want to make sure I’m providing the best service; Deskpro still provides what we’re looking for so I’m happy.”